dashplaygrounds/koel/README.md

 mkdir music
 cp koel.env .env
 # Replace the APP_KEY string with a new one, save and exit
+# Replace the APP_URL string with a local or production one, save and exit

 # Initialize Koel
 docker exec --user www-data -it koel bash